1. Early Feedback

 • If academic accommodation is granted, but the student is unable to complete the accommodation according to the terms set out by the instructor as a result of further illness, injury or extraordinary circumstances beyond their control, the student must submit a petition to the Registrar’s Office (undergraduate courses)/Graduate Registrar (graduate courses).

 In cases of serious illness/emergency or other circumstances that will cause students to miss the final exam, students may petition the Registrar’s Office or Graduate Registrar to write a deferred exam.
 In specific cases when it is not possible to offer a deferred examination, and with the approval of the Dean, an alternate accommodation may be made.
-The rules and procedures governing deferred final examinations are specified in Article 4.3 of the undergraduate regulations and Article 9.3 of the graduate regulations.
+The rules and procedures governing deferred final examinations are specified in the Undergraduate Regulations (Article 4.3) and Graduate Regulations (Article 9.3).
 Instructors should be aware of the following:

 • Students must apply for a deferral to the Registrar’s Office no later than three (3) working days after the original final examination or the due date of the take-home examination.